1,276

 shares

-"JDR" is a scientific journal that has the lead in covering all areas of human, health and scientific disability at the regional and international levels.
+JDR is an Open Access scientific journal that takes the lead in covering disability research in all areas of health and society at the regional and international level.

 scite_